atinfo/at.info-knowledge-base/programming/java/junit/run_failed_tests/README.md

-Java example: how to run the only failed tests from TeamCity build Implemented via maven, junit.
+# Java example: how to rerun the only failed tests from TeamCity build

+Implemented via maven, junit.

 Main usage: collecting tests failed during tests execution into junit test suite